0x60df/loophole/README.md

 #### Buffer local behavior

-All Loophole-maps are shared globally but their activating states are buffer local by default.
+All Loophole maps are shared globally but their activating states are buffer local by default.
-If you want to use Loophole-map globally, use `loophole-globalize`.
+If you want to use Loophole map globally, use `loophole-globalize`.
-`loophole-localize` can make globalized Loophole-map back to buffer local.
+`loophole-localize` can make globalized Loophole map back to buffer local.

-Order of Loophole-maps and editing map are also buffer local.
+Order of Loophole maps and editing map are also buffer local.
 You can control these conditions for each buffer.

-#### Naming Loophole-map
+#### Naming Loophole map

-If you like some Loophole-map, naming them may help.
+If you like some Loophole map, naming them may help.
-Loophole-maps are initially named as `loophole-n-map`.
+Loophole maps are initially named as `loophole-n-map`.
 They can be renamed by `loophole-name`.
-Once Loophole-map gets name other than `loophole-n-map`, it goes out of range of automatic keymap generation and is never overwritten.
+Once Loophole map gets name other than `loophole-n-map`, it goes out of range of automatic keymap generation and is never overwritten.

 #### Loophole mode